 In conclusion, there is a lot of room for improvement.
 But the overall economic growth should result in more job opportunities.
 New job openings will create a stronger economy.
 As a consequence, we can expect some optimistic job satisfaction news in the upcoming period.

 Then again, it is important to remember that job satisfaction is a subjective and personal matter.
-In other words, statistical data may send a wrong picture.
+In other words, statistical data may send the wrong picture.
 As long as there are jobs, there will be people who complain.
 So the best course of action is that we all do our best in our day-to-day activities.
-By doing so, the numbers for job satisfaction statistics will take a much brighter tone.